24 February 2016

 For many centuries, bagpipe music was passed down through the generations via the oral tradition.
 Syllabic notation was one way of preserving the music, and canntairreachd is something which is unique to Scotland.

-Dr Vivien Williams is a historian and bagpiping expert based at the University of Glasgow and has helped co-organise this year’s conference.
+Dr Vivien Williams is a historian and bagpiping expert based at the University of Glasgow.

 Bagpiper image © Hartlepool Marine 2014; bagpipes © MacAlpine)